Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: Existing Measures and Models for Robot Strengths

-Another commonly used assessment for robot strengths is the WMPR measure (see \cite{gardner:2015}).
-Different from the CCWM measure and the OPR measure, it explicitly accounts for the effects of robots on the opposing alliance.
-With this consideration, the WMPR model is formulated as
+Another commonly used assessment for robot strengths is the WMPR measure from \cite{gardner:2015}.
+This measure accounts for the effects of robots on the opposing alliance.
+With this consideration, the difference in scores between alliances in the WMPR model is formulated as